stassa/wh40ksim/README.md

 true.
 ```

+If you entered the entire text, with the "?-" at the start you will probably see
+an error message.
+In the future, when you see an example query with output like
+the one above, omit the "?-" when entering it in the Swi-Prolog console.

 The first predicate, models\_unit/3 takes as arguments a list of models and
 their numbers (in the form Model-Numer, separated by a hyphen) and a name for
 the unit and expands this list to a list including the specified number of